terjanq/Flag-Capture/CSAW CTF Qualification Round 2019/buyify/README.md

 from `checkout(req, res)`  function in [store.js] does not throw an error, i.e. the signature matches the key.

 ### Let's head back to template injection
-So, I mentioned earlier about this great bug in `Shopify` store that allowed to do an `RCE` but that this does not work anymore.
+So, I mentioned earlier about this great bug in `Shopify` store that allowed to get an `RCE` but that this does not work anymore.
 The reason why we cannot get the remote code execution anymore is that any attempt for calling the `constructor` of any object will return `undefined`.
 Without a `constructor` it will be hard to iterate over contexts or to evaluate a string.
 But in the hint, it was said that we do not need to achieve `RCE`.

-To solve the challenge we would either want to read the `store.key` or override it with a known to us value.
+To solve the challenge we would either want to read the `store.key` or override it with a value known to us.
 The syntax of [handlebars] is limited but it has [helper functions] that can do some crazy things.
 To take advantage of [#Store-object](#Store-object) we would ideally want to override the Object prototype and define our own [setter] and [getter] on `key` property so we can either read the key or replace it with controlled by us value.

 In plain `javascript` it could look like: